 On a hot summer weekend there are three young couples who would like to go to the beach for a picnic.
 It is quite some distance to the beach and the only vehicle they have available for transportation is a motorcycle.
 Everyone has a motorcycle driver's license and can drive the motorcycle.
 The motorcycle can hold a maximum of two people.
 Plan the trips for the motorcycle to take all of the couples to the beach.
 There is one special consideration.
 All of the girls are extremely jealous.
 They trust the boys to be together.
 But none of the girls will trust her own boyfriend to be with either of the other two girls unless she is there with him.

 Comment: If you have a hangup about the fact that I randomly picked the girls to be the jealous ones then change the gender so that the boys are the jealous ones.
 I do not care.
 I just want to know if you can solve the transportation problem.

 How Many Triangles?

-How many triangles can you count in the first arrowhead diagram?
+Each arrowhead diagram is a separate puzzle.
+How many triangles can you find in each of the arrowhead diagrams?

 Hint: Small triangles can join together to form larger triangles.
 Count all the triangles of every size.

 Each of the following four diagrams is a separate puzzle.
 How many squares can you find in each puzzle?

 Hint: Small squares can join together to form larger squares.
 Count all the squares of every size.